Maynilad advises customers to store water safely for Holy Week water interruption

-West Zone concessionaire Maynilad Water Services, Inc. (Maynilad) is reminding its customers to store enough water for the Holy Week water service interruption that will be triggered by the flood control project of the Department of Public Works and Highways (DPWH).
+West Zone concessionaire Maynilad Water Services, Inc. (Maynilad) is reminding customers to store enough water for the Holy Week service interruption that will be caused by its network enhancement activities, meant to ensure that all facilities are in good working condition.

 For further information regarding the Holy Week water service interruption, affected customers may call the Maynilad Hotline 1626.